-Luis Ortiz, a star of “Million Dollar Listing New York,” has been shown the door at Keller Williams NYC, shortly after the show’s second season finale aired — and it seems the news came as a surprise to the broker.
+From the New York site: Luis Ortiz, a star of “Million Dollar Listing New York,” is leaving Keller Williams NYC, a day after the show’s second season finale aired — and the news came as a surprise to the broker.

 “They would never do that to me,” Ortiz told The Real Deal when reached for comment.
 He then hung up the phone.